magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 }
 {%endhighlight%}

-#### The law of demeter
+### The law of Demeter

-The "Law of demeter" principle is sometimes also called "Only talk to friends" or "Don't talk to strangers".
-It states that code may not call methods on any object, but only on objects that it received in one of the following ways:
+The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter){:target="_blank"} principle is sometimes stated "Only talk to friends" or "Don't talk to strangers".
+It states that code cannot call methods on any object, but only on objects that it received in one of the following ways:

 * Objects received as constructor arguments
 * Objects received as arguments to the current method
-* Objects instantiated in the current method.
+* Objects instantiated in the current method

-The principle explicitly states that no method may be called on objects that are the return value of another method call.
+The principle explicitly states that no method can be called on objects that are the return value of another method call.
 Calling method calls on returned objects introduces a hidden dependency on the returned object type.

-The following example violates the law of demeter by calling the method `getByName()` on the return value of `getHeaders()`.
+The following example violates the law of Demeter by calling the method `getByName()` on the return value of `getHeaders()`.

-{%highlight php%}
+{%highlight php startinline=true %}
 function isJsonResponse(Response $response)
 {
     $headers = $response->getHeaders();